Pests in Gardens and Landscapes: Quick Tips

 - Replace white outdoor lights with yellow ones, which are less attractive to earwigs.

-- Indoor application of pesticides isn’t recommended.
+- Indoor applications of pesticides aren’t recommended.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.